beetbox/beets/TUTORIAL.md

 ## 1. You will need Python.
 Beets works on Python 3.6 or later.
 ### macOS
 macOS 11 (Big Sur) includes Python 3.8 out of the box.
-You can opt for a more recent Python installing it via Homebrew (''' brew install python3 ''')
+You can opt for a more recent Python installing it via Homebrew (`brew install python3`)
 .
 There’s also a MacPorts port.
-Run ''' port install beets ''' or ''' port install beets-full ''' to include many third-party plugins.
+Run `port install beets` or `port install beets-full` to include many third-party plugins.

 ### Debian or Ubuntu